RWTH-E3D/carbonfly/README.md

 2. **Rhino-to-CFD in "one click"**: Use Rhino/Grasshopper geometry.
 Carbonfly handles meshing and other setups - no OpenFOAM text files to edit.
 3. **Plug-and-play boundaries**: Presets for inlets, outlets, and walls etc., with sensible defaults you can tweak.
 4. **Fast what-if studies**: Change flow rate, supply temperature, CO2 concentration, and diffuser placement and quickly rerun for comparison.
-5. **Visualization-ready outputs**: Exports a standard OpenFOAM case for viewing CO2/velocity/temperature/pressure etc. in ParaView.
+5. **Visualization-ready outputs**: Exports a standard OpenFOAM case for viewing CO2 / velocity / temperature / pressure etc. in ParaView.

 **See our [Examples](./examples):**